-Praying for the dead, or the deceased?
+Praying for the dead or paying for the deceased?

 Should we qualify our beloved departed as “dead” or as “deceased”?
 Death is a refutation of life.
 According to its Latin etymology, the deceased is a person whose life is over.
 For the Catholic Church, the deceased is one who has not entirely reached Heaven, and who needs our prayers to achieve purification after death.